coding-streams/sql-tutorial/README.md

     USE database_name;
     -- This will allow you to start working with the tables and data in your new database.
     ```

+# Create Tables
+Before creating tables in MySQL, it's important to keep the following things in mind:

+- **Plan your database schema:** This involves designing the structure of your database, including the tables, columns, data types, and relationships between tables.
+Take the time to carefully plan your schema before creating any tables, as it will save you time and effort later on.

+- **Choose meaningful table and column names:** Use descriptive names for your tables and columns that accurately reflect their contents.
+This will make it easier for you and other developers to understand the purpose of each table and column.

+- **Use appropriate data types:** Choose the appropriate data type for each column based on the type of data it will store.
+For example, use INTEGER for whole numbers and VARCHAR for text.

+- **Define primary and foreign keys:** Define primary keys for each table to uniquely identify each record, and define foreign keys to establish relationships between tables.
+This will help ensure data integrity and prevent data inconsistencies.

+- **Define constraints:** Use constraints to enforce rules and restrictions on the data stored in your tables.
+For example, use NOT NULL to require a value for a column, and use UNIQUE to prevent duplicate values.

+To create a table in MySQL, you can use the following steps:

+1. Open the MySQL command-line interface: You can do this by opening the terminal or command prompt and entering the command `mysql -u [username] -p`.

+2. Enter your MySQL user password when prompted.

+3. Once you're in the MySQL shell, select the database in which you want to create the table by typing:
+    ```sql
+    USE database_name;
+    -- Replace "database_name" with the name of the database where you want to create the table.
+    ```

+4. To create a new table, use the CREATE TABLE statement followed by the table name, and a list of column definitions inside parentheses.
+For example:

+    ```sql
+    CREATE TABLE table_name (
+    column1_name datatype constraint,
+    column2_name datatype constraint,
+    ...
+    );
+    -- Replace "table_name" with the name you want to give your table, and add column definitions as needed.
+    ```

+5. Define the data types and constraints for each column.
+For example, to create a table with columns for name, age, and email, you can use the following statement:

+    ```sql
+    CREATE TABLE users (
+        name VARCHAR(50) NOT NULL,
+        age INT,
+        email VARCHAR(50) UNIQUE
+    );
+    -- This creates a table called "users" with columns for name, age, and email.
+The "name" column is defined as a VARCHAR with a maximum length of 50 characters and is required (NOT NULL).
+The "age" column is defined as an integer, and the "email" column is defined as a VARCHAR with a maximum length of 50 characters and must be unique.
+    ```

+6. After defining the columns, you can add any additional constraints, such as PRIMARY KEY or FOREIGN KEY.
+For example:

+    ```sql
+    CREATE TABLE orders (
+        order_id INT PRIMARY KEY,
+        user_id INT,
+        order_date DATE,
+        FOREIGN KEY (user_id) REFERENCES users(user_id)
+    );
+    -- This creates a table called "orders" with columns for order_id, user_id, and order_date.
+The "order_id" column is defined as a primary key, and the "user_id" column is defined as a foreign key that references the "user_id" column in the "users" table.
+    ```
+# Constraints in SQL
+In SQL, there are several types of constraints that can be used to enforce rules and restrictions on the data stored in a table.
+Some of the most common types of constraints are:

+- **NOT NULL:** This constraint requires that a column must have a value, and cannot be left blank (NULL).

+- **UNIQUE:** This constraint requires that the values in a column must be unique, and cannot be repeated.

+- **PRIMARY KEY:** This constraint is used to uniquely identify each record in a table.
+It requires that a column or set of columns must have a unique value for each record, and cannot be left blank (NULL).

+- **FOREIGN KEY:** This constraint is used to establish a relationship between two tables.
+It requires that a column or set of columns in one table must match the primary key of another table.

+- **CHECK:** This constraint is used to ensure that the values in a column meet certain conditions.
+For example, it can be used to ensure that a numeric column is within a certain range of values, or that a text column contains a specific pattern of characters.

+- **DEFAULT:** This constraint specifies a default value for a column if no value is provided.
+For example, you can use this to set a default value of 0 for a numeric column, or a default value of "Unknown" for a text column.

+# Insert Data Into Tables
+To insert data into a table in MySQL, you can use the INSERT INTO statement.
+Here are the basic steps:

+1. Make sure you have selected the database where the table is located by using the `USE` statement:

+    ```sql
+    USE database_name;
+    -- Replace "database_name" with the name of your database.
+    ```

+2. Use the `INSERT INTO` statement to specify the name of the table and the values you want to insert:

+    ```sql
+    INSERT INTO table_name (column1, column2, column3, ...)
+    VALUES (value1, value2, value3, ...);
+    -- Replace "table_name" with the name of your table, and "column1", "column2", "column3", etc. with the names of the columns you want to insert data into.
+Then replace "value1", "value2", "value3", etc. with the values you want to insert into those columns.
+    ```

+3. For example, to insert a new record into a table called "employees" with columns for "name", "age", and "salary", you can use the following statement:

+    ```sql
+    INSERT INTO employees (name, age, salary)
+    VALUES ('John Doe', 25, 50000);
+    -- This will insert a new record into the "employees" table with the name "John Doe", age 25, and a salary of 50000.
+    ```

+4. If you want to insert multiple records at once, you can use a single INSERT INTO statement with multiple sets of values:

+    ```sql
+    INSERT INTO employees (name, age, salary)
+    VALUES ('John Doe', 25, 50000),
+        ('Jane Smith', 30, 60000),
+        ('Bob Johnson', 35, 70000);
+    -- This will insert three new records into the "employees" table with the specified names, ages, and salaries.
+    ```